Criticism of Marxism: Epistemological

 Economist Thomas Sowell wrote in 1985: What Marx accomplished was to produce such a comprehensive, dramatic, and fascinating vision that it could withstand innumerable empirical contradictions, logical refutations, and moral revulsions at its effects.
 The Marxian vision took the overwhelming complexity of the real world and made the parts fall into place, in a way that was intellectually exhilarating and conferred such a sense of moral superiority that opponents could be simply labelled and dismissed as moral lepers or blind reactionaries.
 Marxism was – and remains – a mighty instrument for the acquisition and maintenance of political power.

 Many notable academics such as Karl Popper, David Prychitko, Robert C. Allen, and Francis Fukuyama argue that many of Marx's predictions have failed.
 Marx predicted that wages would tend to depreciate and that capitalist economies would suffer worsening economic crises leading to the ultimate overthrow of the capitalist system.
 The socialist revolution would be spontaneous uprisings from working class population, and would occur first in the most advanced capitalist nations and once collective ownership had been established then all sources of class conflict would disappear.
 Instead of Marx's predictions, communist revolutions were not spontaneous uprisings of the working class but led by revolutionaries and activists, took place in undeveloped regions in Latin America and Asia instead of industrialized countries like the United States or the United Kingdom.

+In Conjectures and Refutations (1963), Popper wrote:

-Popper has argued that both the concept of Marx's historical method as well as its application are unfalsifiable and thus it is a pseudoscience that cannot be proven true or false: The Marxist theory of history, in spite of the serious efforts of some of its founders and followers, ultimately adopted this soothsaying practice.
+The Marxist theory of history, in spite of the serious efforts of some of its founders and followers, ultimately adopted this soothsaying practice.
 In some of its earlier formulations (for example in Marx's analysis of the character of the 'coming social revolution') their predictions were testable, and in fact falsified.
 Yet instead of accepting the refutations the followers of Marx re-interpreted both the theory and the evidence in order to make them agree.
 In this way they rescued the theory from refutation; but they did so at the price of adopting a device which made it irrefutable.
 They thus gave a 'conventionalist twist' to the theory; and by this stratagem they destroyed its much advertised claim to scientific status.